kapv89/k_yrs_go/README.md

 turbo run build
 ```

-Server binary will be available as `k_yrs_go/server/server`.
+Server binary will be available at `server/server`.
 You can deploy this server binary in a horizontally scalable manner
 like a normal API server over a Postgres DB and a Redis DB and things will work correctly.

 #### Run prod binary